Contributing Third Parties

 +

-Landfill Operators (LOs) can claim a tax credit for 90 per cent of each contribution they make to an Environmental Body (EB) leaving the LO with a 10 per cent shortfall which can be recovered by requesting a Contributing Third Party (CTP) donation.
-HMRC expects LOs to absorb some or all of this shortfall themselves so the amount required from a Contributing Third Party (CTP) should be 10 per cent or less than any contribution made.
+Landfill Operators (LOs) can claim a tax credit for 90% of their contributions to an EB, leaving them with a 10% shortfall.
+To cover this, LOs can request a donation from a Contributing Third Party (CTP).
+However, HMRC expects LOs to absorb some or all of this shortfall, so the amount requested from a CTP should be 10% or less of the contribution made.

 Q. Can an Environmental Body fundraise to find the Contributing Third Party payment?